Burt Ingwersen: Head coach at Iowa

 Iowa won the first five games of the 1925 season before losing their last three.
 The most notable win came in Iowa's third game against Illinois.
 Ledrue Galloway, a talented black tackle from the 1924 team, was fighting tuberculosis on his sickbed.
 Just before the 1925 game with Illinois, the Hawkeye team received a telegram from Galloway, stating, "There will be twelve Iowa men on the field to beat Illinois.
 I am with you."
 Things looked bleak at first, however, when Red Grange returned the opening kickoff 89 yards for a touchdown.
 But Iowa fought back and delivered a 12–10 victory for their teammate Galloway, who died less than a year later.

 Iowa went 7–9 over the next two years, winning just one conference game in 1926 and 1927.
 Fan opposition to Ingwersen grew and sentiment turned on Ingwersen's biggest supporter, Paul Belting, as well.

-Iowa was suspended from athletic participation in the Big Ten, effective January 1, 1930 in the wake of a recruiting scandal that stretched back to the Howard Jones era.
+Iowa was suspended from athletic participation in the Big Ten, effective January 1, 1930, in the wake of a recruiting scandal that stretched back to the Howard Jones era.
 After agreeing to suspend current players who had been paid from an alumni slush fund and to fire athletic director Belting, who was implicated in the scheme, Iowa was reinstated a month later.

 The loss of his players greatly hampered Ingwersen's career at Iowa, and after going 1–6–1 in the 1931 season, scoring just seven points all year long, it was clear it would be a long time before Iowa would again be competitive within the conference.
 Ingwersen resigned after that season, stating that he "did not care to fight the critics who are now or will be asking for a new coach at Iowa."

 Ingwersen had a 33–27–4 record at Iowa, with only had two losing seasons in the eight years he coached.

 Later coaching career

 In 1932 Ingwersen went to Louisiana State University as the number one assistant coach to Biff Jones, a lifelong friend.
 Ingwersen and Jones coached three years at LSU through the 1934 season.

 In 1935 Ingwersen became an assistant football coach at Northwestern University under Pappy Waldorf.
-He coached there during through 1942 and served as Northwestern's baseball coach from 1936–1939 as well.
-In 1943 Ingwersen joined the U.S. Navy and served in World War II as Athletic Director for the Navy's North Carolina pre-flight school through June 1945.
+He coached there during through 1942 and served as Northwestern's baseball coach from 1936 to 1939 as well.
+In 1943 Ingwersen joined the U.S. Navy and served in World War II as athletic director for the Navy's North Carolina pre-flight school through June 1945.

 After the war, Ingwersen again became an assistant coach at his alma mater, the University of Illinois, this time under Ray Eliot.
 He also coached as an assistant under Pete Elliott at Illinois, serving a total of 22 years in his second stint (1945–1966).
-Ingwersen died at age 70 on July 15, 1969 in Champaign, Illinois.
+Ingwersen died at age 70 on July 15, 1969, in Champaign, Illinois.